Chaitanyapuri metro station

-The Chaitanyapuri Metro Station is located on the Red Line of the Hyderabad Metro.
+The Chaitanyapuri Metro Station is located on the Red Line of the Hyderabad Metro, in India.
 It is near to Omni Super Speciality Hospital, Fruit market, GBR Hospital, Viajy Textiles, APSRTC Bus stop, Annie Beasant college, Saroor Nagar Arch and PVT Market.

 History

 It was opened on 24 September 2018.

 The station

 Structure

 Chaitanyapuri elevated metro station situated on the Red Line of Hyderabad Metro.

 Facilities

 The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
 Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.